That doesn’t diminish the team manager’s importance, but it makes it easier for managers to have highly engaged employees.

 - Employee engagement can reduce workplace absenteeism by 50%.

-Let’s discuss the benefits of engagement from the perspectives of, both, employers and employees.
+Let’s discuss the benefits of employee engagement from both perspectives.

-An employee who has an emotional connection with their employer and the organization (and its strategic goals) understand that they’re part of something bigger than themselves.
+Engaged employees develop a positive emotional connection with their employer, and the organization (and its strategic goals) understand that they’re part of something bigger than themselves.

 Such individuals are self-motivated, enthusiastic about their jobs, and find satisfaction in working for the betterment of the organization – all of which are characteristics of an ideal profile.
-However, sparking an emotional connection works like a cycle – as a leader, you must first develop a strong emotional intelligence yourself to engage your employees, which in turn can strengthen the positive feelings they have for their work.
+However, sparking an emotional connection works like a cycle – as a leader, you must first develop a strong emotional intelligence yourself, which can strengthen the positive feelings they have for their work.

-For example, Komatsu – a Japanese manufacturer of construction equipment – experienced a 37% rise in employee engagement after investing in a month-long leadership development program that focused on EI skills.
+For example, Komatsu – a Japanese construction equipment manufacturer – experienced a 37% rise in employee engagement after investing in a month-long leadership development program that focused on employee engagement strategies.

-While experimenting with different measures to increase the productivity of their teams, such as indoor plants and wearable gadgets, to name a few, employers forget one thing – some of those measures don’t engage their employees in any way.
+While experimenting with different measures to increase the productivity of their teams, such as indoor plants and wearable gadgets, to name a few, employers forget one thing – some of those measures don’t drive employee engagement in any way.

-An employee who’s engaged will always strive to complete their tasks on time, and then some.
+Engaged employees will always strive to complete their tasks on time.

 This means that they’re motivated to volunteer and make discretionary efforts, which result in greater satisfaction and higher productivity, as proven by Gallup’s research.

-Your employee turnover rate can play a huge role in your organization's success.
-According to one of Gallup’s reports, the turnover rate for millennial-employees alone costs the US economy somewhere around $30.5 billion per year – which includes everything, from hiring expenses to the cost of training new employees.
+Your employee turnover rate can play a huge role in your organization’s success.
+According to one of Gallup’s reports, the turnover rate for millennials alone costs the U.S. economy somewhere around $30.5 billion per year, including everything, from hiring expenses to training new hires.

-Employee engagement is the key to retaining your team and keeping that turnover rate under control.
+A strong employee engagement strategy is the key to employee retention and keeping that turnover rate under control.

 On average, engaged employees remain more content with their existing jobs when compared to their disengaged colleagues.

-This loss results from a combination of direct and indirect costs associated with low productivity, such as overtime bonuses, loss of sales, etc.
+This loss results from direct and indirect costs associated with low productivity, such as overtime bonuses, loss of sales, etc.

-While there can be a number of reasons for workplace absenteeism – with sickness being the obvious one – low morale and stress are two culprits most employers miss, which are both textbook symptoms of disengagement.
-Bereavement leave was not taken into account for this study.
+While there can be several reasons for workplace absenteeism – with sickness being the obvious one – low morale and stress are two culprits most employers miss, both textbook symptoms of disengagement.

 As per Gallup’s findings, companies that focus on employee engagement experience lower employee absenteeism.

-Engaged employees are more passionate about serving customers.
+Engaged employees are more passionate about serving customers and increasing customer loyalty.